 #BEAfilm48 — Unleash your creativity for a 48-hour film festival!

+BEA Student Media Club members have unending energy, extreme talent and a passion for media.
 To test your club’s creativity and resolve, we offer a 48-hour film festival exclusive to BEA Student Media Club members.
-Club members must sign up by Friday, October 19th, and the competition takes place the weekend of November 2-4.
-Winning team members will have their work showcased at BEA2019 and receive complimentary convention registrations.
+Club members must sign up by Friday, October 18th, and the competition takes place the weekend of October 25-26.
+Winning team members will have their work showcased at BEA2020 and receive complimentary convention registrations.